SyncfusionExamples/how-to-drag-and-drop-rows-in-wpf-and-uwp-between-listview-and-treegrid/README.md

-# How to drag and drop rows in wpf between listview and treegrid?
+# How to drag and drop rows in wpf and uwp between listview and treegrid?
-This example illustrates how to drag and drop rows in wpf between listview and treegrid
+This example illustrates how to drag and drop rows in wpf and uwp between listview and treegrid.